gussmith23/lakeroad-evaluation/README.md

 ## Full Run Locally

+1. Make sure submodules are cloned and up-to-date.
+Either clone with `--recursive`, or do `git submodule init; git submodule update`.
+2. Make sure you have an up-to-date Python.
+We use Python 3.11.4.
+3. Install Python dependencies from `requirements.txt`: `pip install -r requirements.txt`.
+4. Install LLVM/Clang.
+5. Install Yosys.

 - yosys 0.15
   - The most up-to-date yosys can be downloaded as part of the [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build/releases). yosys installed via some package managers will be out of date.